Keep your Natural Teeth by removing root of the tooth

 - Duration of the pain

 We can help with pain relief emergency root canal.
-If you are near Frisco, Schedule an Appointment with us and let us help you save your tooth.
+If you are near Frisco, TX or around the area, Schedule an Appointment with us and let us help you save your tooth.

-Contact Us to make an appointment with our office in Frisco, Texas and we can determine if a root canal is a proper procedure for your specific situation or case.
+Contact us to make an appointment with our office near Frisco and we can determine if a root canal is a proper procedure for your specific situation or case.
 Our dental care specialists will ensure your questions are fully answered to make sure you are confident in your decision.
-Our office is conveniently located near you in Frisco.

 Is getting an endodontic treatment painful?

 According to the American Association of Endodontics, most patients who have undergone this treatment feel slight to no amount of pain during the treatment.
 Dentists will use a local anesthesia to numb the area; therefore, the procedure is not that painful.
 Needing a root canal, on the other hand, causes some pain and discomfort.
-Read more About Our Office in Texas.
+Read more About Our Office near Frisco TX.

 How long does it take?